dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Lower security risks:** Centralized authentication reduces the attack surface related to credential handling.
 * **Improved user experience:** Consistent authentication flows and session handling across services.
 * **Interoperability:** Widely adopted protocols like OIDC and SAML provide flexibility and broad integration possibilities with various IdPs.
-* **Support for proprietary IdP protocols:** Allows flexible integrations in environments where standards like OIDC are not applicable.
+* * **Customization freedom:** Services can still tailor authentication behavior to specific needs, for example, in environments where standards like OIDC are not applicable.

 #### Cons

-* **Protocol handling overhead:** Each service must implement and maintain complex logic for token/assertion verification and protocol-specific behavior.
+* **Protocol handling overhead:** Each service must implement and maintain logic for authentication proof verification and protocol-specific behavior.
-* **Misconfiguration risks:** Incorrect validation logic, such as missing expiration checks or improper cryptography use, can introduce security vulnerabilities.
+* **Misconfiguration risks:** Incorrect verification logic, such as missing expiration checks or improper cryptography use, can introduce sever security vulnerabilities.
-* **Authentication orchestration:** Supporting multiple authentication configurations, including chaining protocols and subject-specific variations, adds significant complexity.
+* **Authentication orchestration:** Supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
-* **Authentication data exposure risk:** Using the same authentication data (e.g., tokens, cookies, assertions) for both external clients and internal services increases the risk of leakage and unauthorized access.
-If an internal service is inadvertently exposed - due to misconfiguration or an attacker gaining internal access - the leaked authentication data may enable unauthorized access to sensitive resources.
+* **Coupling of external authentication data with internal trust assumptions:** Using the same authentication data for both external clients and internal services increases the risk of leakage and unauthorized access.
+If an internal service is inadvertently exposed because of a misconfiguration or an attacker gaining internal access, the leaked authentication data may enable unauthorized access to sensitive resources.

 ### Service-Level Proxy-Mediated Authentication

-This pattern builds on the Code-Mediated approach but further reduces complexity within services by moving authentication-related logic into a dedicated proxy deployed as a sidecar alongside the service.
-The proxy operates in front of the application, forwards requests locally to it, performs token or assertion validation with the Identity Provider (IdP), and injects identity context, typically through headers, into requests before forwarding them to the service.
+This pattern builds on the [previous pattern](#service-level-code-mediated-authentication) but further reduces complexity within services by offloading authentication-related logic to a dedicated proxy deployed as a sidecar alongside the service.
+The proxy operates in front of the application, forwards requests locally to it, performs verification of authentication proofs with the Identity Provider (IdP), and injects identity context, typically via headers, into requests before forwarding them to the service.

 ![Service-Level Proxy-Mediated Authentication](../assets/Service_Level_Proxy_Mediated_Authentication.svg)